-- Shielded so the dose rate on any surface falls back below 5 microSv/h; or - Consigned as an instrument or article under Error!
-Reference source not found. below; or - Consigned as special form material.
+- Shielded so the dose rate on any surface falls back below 5 microSv/h; or - Consigned as an instrument or article (see below); or - Consigned as special form material (see below).

 Some higher activity sealed sources within their recommended working life may have special form approval.
 Users should contact the RPU if they think their radioactive sources may be Special Form approved and require transport.